erik-megarad/negative-captcha/README.markdown

     NegativeCaptcha.test_mode = true

-This will insure that a field named email will not generate a hash but a field name test-email instead.
+This will ensure that a field named email will not generate a hash but a field name test-email instead.
 A tool like cucumber can now bypass this security while still going through the captcha workflow.

 ### Form Example